vignesh/InterviewPractice/README.md

 # InterviewPractice
-Practice basic data structures and algorithms.
+Practice for basic data structures and algorithms.